dojo/docs/dojo/NodeList-traverse.rst

 Introduction
 ============

-Doing a dojo.require("dojo.NodeList-traverse") will add some addition methods to `dojo.NodeList <dojo/NodeList>`_ (the return object from a `dojo.query <dojo/query>`_ call) that allow easier traversal of the DOM as it relates to the nodes in the dojo.NodeList.
+Doing a dojo.require("dojo.NodeList-traverse") (since Dojo 1.7 you're suggested to use AMD-style module loading, e.g. require(["dojo/NodeList-traverse"])) will add some addition methods to `dojo.NodeList <dojo/NodeList>`_ (the return object from a `dojo.query <dojo/query>`_ call) that allow easier traversal of the DOM as it relates to the nodes in the dojo.NodeList.

 =====